CorruptBandit/Save-Image-as-Type/README.md

 ## Overview

-This project is a stripped-down fork of the original [Save-Image-as-Type](https://github.com/image4tools/Save-Image-as-Type) extension by [Cuixiping].
+This project is a stripped-down fork of the original **Save-Image-as-Type** extension.
 The primary goal of this fork is to enhance privacy and user security by minimizing the permissions required and streamlining the functionality.

 ### Key Features